 Malaysian Meat Curry Powder Ingredients

-3 whole dried chillies (use what you love; I use cayenne) or substitute ground Kashmiri chili powder
+A cinnamon stick (you can substitute ground cinnamon), whole star anise, dried bay leaf, whole dried chillies (use what you love; I use cayenne) or substitute ground Kashmiri chili powder.

-1/2 tsp fresh grated nutmeg.
 You should know by now I am a big advocate of fresh grated nutmeg.
-Ground does not compare
+Ground does not compare.

 How to Use Malaysian Meat Curry Powder

-The Malaysian meat curry powder can be used in loads of curry recipes, like Tikka Masala, Curried Pumpkin Soup, Bhuna Gosht, good old Curried Snags (sausages) Biryani and more.
+The Malaysian meat curry powder can be used in loads of curry recipes.
+Recipes like Tikka Masala, Curried Pumpkin Soup, Bhuna Gosht, good old Curried Snags (sausages) Biryani and more.